rust-bitcoin/rust-bitcoin-maintainer-tools/cargo-rbmt/README.md

 ## Lock Files

-To ensure your crate works with the full range of declared dependency versions, `cargo-rbmt` requires two lock files in your repository.
+To ensure your package works with the full range of declared dependency versions, `cargo-rbmt` requires two lock files in your repository.

 * `Cargo-minimal.lock` - Minimum versions that satisfy your dependency constraints.
 * `Cargo-recent.lock` - Recent/updated versions of dependencies.